-Meetings International (Meetings Int.) is a world leader in conducting high quality symposiums, meetings, conferences, workshops and Exhibitions.
+Meetings International is a world leader in conducting high quality symposiums, meetings, conferences, workshops and Exhibitions.
 It provides a Global Platform for Chemistry Professionals, Biotech, Medical and Healthcare Professionals to Exchange Ideas, Knowledge and Networking.
-Meetings Int. has been associated with major Corporations, National and international associations and high level individuals, dedicated to host world class events.
+Meetings International has been associated with major Corporations, National and international associations and high level individuals, dedicated to host world class events.

-The main aim of food and beverages conference is to provide a chance to all the experts around the globe to meet at one stage of food conference to explore latest technologies and recent scientific research as well as future of food technologies and their interconnected fields.
-The food and beverages conference aspire to converge the big names around the globe to come down to a common place, share a common podium and extend their knowledge among future researchers, entrepreneurs as well as the farmers who devote their labour and time to provide food to the entire world.
-This conference also provides a premium interdisciplinary podium to build up a network from the grass root to the apical top among the people allied to food science.
+The main aim of Food and Beverages conference is to provide a chance to all the experts around the globe to meet at one stage of food conference to explore latest technologies and recent scientific research as well as future of food technologies and their interconnected fields.
+The Food and Beverages conference aspire to converge the big names around the globe to come down to a common place, share a common podium and extend their knowledge among future researchers, entrepreneurs as well as the farmers who devote their labour and time to provide food to the entire world.
+This Beverages conference also provides a premium interdisciplinary podium to build up a network from the grass root to the apical top among the people allied to food science.

 Tokyo, officially Tokyo Metropolis, is the capital city of Japan and one of its 47 prefectures.
 It is the busy capital, mixes the ultramodern and the traditional, from neon-lit skyscrapers to historic temples The opulent Meiji Shinto Shrine is known for its towering gate and surrounding woods.
 The Imperial Palace sits amid large public gardens.
 The city's many museums offer exhibits ranging from classical art (in the Tokyo National Museum) to a reconstructed kabuki theater (in the Edo-Tokyo Museum).